rpm2003rpm/stg2veriloga/README.md

 # Errors

-stg2veriloga generates veriloga code to throw a fatal error during simulation whenever some inconsistency is detected.
+stg2veriloga sets the internal variable STG_ERROR whenever some inconsistency is detected.
 Check the simulation log to see what went wrong.
+Initially, I planned to use the $fatal task but it didn't work due to the way the simulator works.

 # Extra options